bryanibit/lidar2cam_calib/README.md

 xhost +
 docker run -it --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix --device=/dev/dri:/dev/dri --network=host -v <local_dir>:/app/vol lidar2camera:v0.6 /bin/bash
 ```
-And then put the repo to the `<local_dir>`.
+And then `<local_dir>` can be the repo.
 In container, build the repo and run it.

 ## Compile
-Compile in their respective folders
+Compile in their respective folders.

 **Note** that if you input pointcloud data, comment `#define BIN` in `src/run_lidar2camera.cpp`.
 On the contrary, add `#define BIN` if inputting binary pointcloud.

 ```shell